BZoennchen/Pages/_posts/2021-06-08-Informatics-a-love-letter.md

 Here we enter yet another world, a formal one!

 Of course, those two worlds are never entirely separated.
-Formal methods and objects, like the Turing Machine, the Lambda Calculus, Logic, Grammars, and Automata are the mathematical backbones of informatics.
+Formal methods and objects, like the Turing Machine, the Lambda Calculus, logic, grammars, and automata are the mathematical backbones of informatics.
 They are a particular kind of mathematically rigorous description of information manipulation (computation).
 By analyzing those objects, we get to the very fundamental and interesting questions.
 I was never hooked by the purpose of formal methods in software development (verification and specification).